Casper College classifies students according to their educational objectives, college credits earned, and credit hour load.

 Books and Supplies

 Textbooks and required special course supplies are available for purchase at the Jack McCann College Store located on the first floor in the Student Union.
 Costs will vary per course.
 Students with approved financial aid may be able to charge textbooks to their financial aid excess funds.
-Excess funds are what remains after all institutional charges are paid (tuition/fees, room/board, etc.).
+Excess funds are what remain after all institutional charges are paid (tuition/fees, room/board, etc.).
 Bookstore charging opens three weeks before the first day of classes and ends at the end of the first week of classes each semester.

 WICHE and WUE